lyteword/chspurgeon-tod/volume-4/psalm-92.md

 **Verse 1.**

-1\.It is a good thing to have cause for gratitude.
+1\.
+It is a good thing to have cause for gratitude.
 Every one has this.

-2\.It is a good thing to have the principle of gratitude.
+2\.
+It is a good thing to have the principle of gratitude.
 This is the gift of God.

-3\.It is a good thing to give expression to gratitude.
+3\.
+It is a good thing to give expression to gratitude.
 This may excite gratitude in others.

-— *G.R.*
+— *G. R.*

 **Verses 1-3.** The blessedness of praise,